-Since we began posting, over 40 contributors – PCI staff, global mission workers, ministers, the Moderator and others – have posted over 100 blogs, on topics as diverse as discipleship and child protection, to the benefits of a good bike for refugees and asylum seekers.
+Since we began posting, some 70 contributors – PCI staff, global mission workers, ministers, the Moderator and others – have posted over 100 blogs, on topics as diverse as discipleship and the Reformation, to child protection, the benefits of a good bike for refugees and asylum seekers.

 In this weekly catch up, you can visit for the first time, or revisit again, some of the last few week's offerings.